AlgyJr/ios_guides/RottenTomatoes-Tutorial.md

 ## Steps in detail

 ### Add AFNetworking library
+#### 1.Create an Xcode Project with SingleView application template
+* Create the Xcode project:
+  * Create an Xcode project using the SingleView template, call it RottenTomatoes
+  * Close the project
+#### 2. Create and run a Podfile to add the AIFNetworking library
 Cocoapods is a tool to install libraries into our Xcode project.
 We will use this tool to add the AFNetworking library as part of our Xcode project.
 If you have not yet installed Cocoapods follow these steps.
 For detail information on how to install Cocoapods go to http://cocoapods.org/.
 *Install Cocoapods
   * Run these gem commands to install Cocoapods: